devuri/wpframework/docs/upgrade/index.md

 $http_app = wpframework(__DIR__);
 ```

-This line initializes your application with the base directory as its context, leveraging the `wp-framework`'s functionalities.
+This line initializes your application with the base directory as its context, leveraging the `wpframework`'s functionalities.

 ### 6. Test Your Application

 After making all the updates, thoroughly test your application to ensure everything functions correctly.
-Verify that the `wp-framework` is properly initialized and all configurations are loaded as expected.
+Verify that the `wpframework` is properly initialized and all configurations are loaded as expected.

-By following these steps, your project will be successfully updated to use version 5 of the `wp-framework`, with the old `wp-env-config` removed and replaced by the new initialization process in the `bootstrap.php` file.
+By following these steps, your project will be successfully updated to use version 5 of the `wpframework`, with the old `wp-env-config` removed and replaced by the new initialization process in the `bootstrap.php` file.